NajiElKotob/ML-Scholarship-Program-for-Microsoft-Azure/README.md

 * Model = Algorithm(Data)
 * There are three main approaches to machine learning; Supervised learning, Unsupervised learning and Reinforcement learning.
 * Feature learning aka Representation learning
+* Parametric and linear algorithms often have high bias and low variance, whereas non-parametric and non-linear algorithms often have low bias and high variance

 -----